Salman-Farid/Portfolio_website_Flutter/README.md

 ## 🎯 Roadmap

-### **Upcoming Features**
+### Planned Features
-- Advanced animations and transitions.
-- Integration with social media platforms.
-- Detailed analytics for visitor tracking.
+- **Advanced Animations**: Adding more immersive transitions and effects.
+- **Social Media Integration**: Connect with platforms like LinkedIn, GitHub, and Twitter.
+- **Analytics**: Implement visitor tracking for detailed insights.

 ---

 ## 👨‍💻 Contributing

+We welcome contributions!
+Follow these steps to contribute:

 1. Fork the repository.
-2. Create your feature branch:
+2. Create a feature branch:
    ```bash
    git checkout -b feature/YourFeatureName
    ```